 I love teaching students how to play the harp!

-I am a registered Suzuki harp teacher, and I draw from many teaching philosophies to find the best approach for each student.
-All students study standard harp repertoire, music theory, note reading, and musicianship in their individual lessons. |
+I am a registered Suzuki harp teacher, and I draw from many teaching philosophies and scientific studies to tailor a unique approach that suits the individual needs of each student.
+All students study standard harp repertoire, music theory, note reading, and musicianship in their individual lessons.
+Success is different for each student, and I hope all students learn to balance healthy striving for excellence with enjoying the process of making music. |

 Experience & Background